 Althea Sovani comes from Italy and is an undergraduate studying Classics with Oriental Studies at the University of Oxford.
 She is especially fond of writing and translating and from a very young age started loving literature and grammar.
 Nothing delights her more than enquiring into the origin of words and decoding grammatical structures.
 Her favourite authors are Marcus Aurelius, Pseudo-Longinus and Lucan.
 She cannot bear the use of the term thing and defends all words from maiming abbreviations, adjectives from superlatives, clauses from stylistic impoverishment and synonyms from oblivion.

-Cynthia is a first year DPhil student at Jesus College writing on the role of mystery language and imagery in Graeco-Roman philosophy and poetry.
+Cynthia is a second year DPhil student at Jesus College writing on the role of mystery language and imagery in Graeco-Roman philosophy and poetry.
 Though she grew up with classical languages, she only began speaking them when she joined the Latinitas Project two years ago during her MSt at Brasenose College.
 Before coming to Oxford, Cynthia received her B.A. (summa cum laude, Phi Beta Kappa) from Baylor University in Classics and Linguistics.
 Along with Latin and Greek, she has a passion for music, dance, and food.

 Simon is a third-year Mathematics undergraduate who spends too much time reconstructing Plautine Latin phonology.
 Having only had a term’s worth of Latin grammar when he joined Latinitas, he was very impressed with how effective the direct method was, and now is looking into the methodological issues of using a reconstructed pronunciation in class.
 Simon is also interested in the history of natural philosophy and is currently writing a paper on ancient planetary motion models.
 He likes connecting relatives, Archilochus, Merovingian Latin and irregular plurals.

 Jack Woodworth is from California and is studying for a bachelor’s degree in Classics with Sanskrit at Corpus Christi.
 He began learning Latin and studying historical linguistics as a young teenager and has since begun learning Greek and Sanskrit at Oxford, where he is now in his third year.
 He teaches the beginner’s Latin class for the OLP and occasionally gives small classes/seminars on linguistic topics pertinent to Greek and Latin.
 His favourites in philosophy, music, and sport are Plato, John Coltrane, and Muhammad Ali.